(updated March 3, 2013)

 down towards the south reaching a lower level called the Ophel, and then

-of the mountain.
-The second, is that Josephus places Fort Antonia on the
+point on the eastern ridge.
+Josephus places Fort Antonia on the highest

-highest peak of the Mountain, saying the fort overlooked the Temple, and
+peak of the Mountain, saying the fort overlooked the Temple, and the Temple

-the Temple overlooked the city.
-This tells us that the eastern ridge had
+overlooked the city.
+This tells us that the eastern ridge had three distinct

-three distinct levels, the rocky peak, the middle level, with a very large
+levels, the rocky peak, the middle level, with a very large flat rock,

-flat rock, which was used as a threshing floor, and the lower level where
+which was used as a threshing floor, and the lower level where the City

 Ritmeyer Dome of the Rock theory incorporates the whole Temple Mount as the size of the Herodian extended walls to the West, North and South, making it double the size of Josephus' description.
 In this theory the actual ruins of the moat on Warren's map is also not acknowledged at all.
 Fort Antonia is also not a furlong by a furlong in this theory, but claims it to have been where the Muslim School is located on Bezetha hill.